Christmas Tea

 Instructions

-• In a large pan, combine 8 cups of water with the sugar, cloves, and cinnamon stick.
+• In a large pan, combine 8 cups water, 1 cup granulated sugar, 1 cinnamon stick, and 4 whole cloves.
 Over high heat, bring the mixture to a boil, then reduce the heat to low and simmer for 10 minutes or until the sugar is fully dissolved, stirring occasionally.

-• Remove the mixture from the heat, and add the tea bags.
+• Remove the mixture from the heat, and add 5 black tea bags.
 Let the tea steep in the hot water for 10 minutes.
 After 10 minutes, strain off the cloves, cinnamon, and tea bags.

 • Let the tea chill to room temperature then transfer it to pitchers or empty water jugs.
 Chill for at least 24 hours before serving.